-According to the Food and Drug Administration (FDA) guidelines for SLE, disease activity should be measured at the beginning and end of the study as well as over the course of the trial in order to reach the primary endpoint (change in Disease Activity Index [DAI] between the baseline and the end of the study) which needs to demonstrate a statistically significant difference between the treatment groups compared with any placebo arm.
+According to the U.S. Food and Drug Administration (FDA) guidelines for systemic lupus erythematosus (SLE),3 disease activity should be measured at the beginning and end of the study as well as over the course of the trial.
+The objective is to reach the primary endpoint (change in Disease Activity Index [DAI] between the baseline and the end of the study), which needs to demonstrate a statistically significant difference between the treatment groups compared with any placebo arm.